dddd1007/dddd1007/README.md

 I am a Ph.D. student who majors in computational cognitive neuroscience at South China Normal University.
 I am working on building a computational model of cognitive control now.
 I am trying to model the behavior of learning and decision making in human.

 My interests are High-performance computing.
 I am using Julialang to build the models in my research.
-I also have years of experience in R and Python.
+I also have years of experience in R, Python and Wolfram Language.

 I am working on the educational equity of data science as well.
 I have organized a team or worked in the [Capital of Statistics](https://cosx.org/) to teach the program and basic statistics in universities.
 I worked with public institutions and NGOs in Guangzhou to provide data science training for people with disabilities.